oblac/jodd-site/doc/example/3+serve-with-petite.md

 `PetiteWebApplication`, a *Petite*-ready web application class.
 As you remember, we already made `AppWebApplication` for our custom needs.
-So now we need to make it *Petite*-aware, i.e. to extends `PetiteWebApplication` instead of just `WebApplication`.
+So now we need to make it *Petite*-aware, i.e. to extends `PetiteWebApplication` instead of `WebApplication`.

 By default, `PetiteWebApplication` creates it's own *Petite* container instance that will be used as application context.
-Sine we have our container instance in `AppCore`, we need to change default behavior of `PetiteWebApplication` and use existing container from `AppCore`.
+Sine we already have our container instance in `AppCore`, we need to change default behavior of `PetiteWebApplication` and use existing container from `AppCore`.
 It is nothing hard, just a matter of overriding `providePetiteContainer()`.